Francisco Pizarro: The Famous Thirteen

-Capitulación de Toledo
+Capitulation of Toledo

-When the new governor of Panama, Pedro de los Ríos, refused to allow for a third expedition to the south, the associates resolved for Pizarro to leave for Spain and appeal to the sovereign in person.
+When the new governor of Panama, Pedro de los Ríos, refused permission for a third expedition to the south, the associates resolved that Pizarro should leave for Spain and appeal to the sovereign in person.
 Pizarro sailed from Panama for Spain in the spring of 1528, accompanied by Pedro de Candia, some natives and llamas, plus samples of fabric, gold and silver.

 Pizarro reached Seville in early summer.
 King Charles I, who was at Toledo, had an interview with Pizarro and heard of his expeditions in South America.
 The conquistador described the territory as rich in gold and silver that he and his followers had bravely explored "to extend the empire of Castile".
 The king, who was soon to leave for Italy, was impressed at his accounts and promised his support for the conquest of Peru.
-Queen Isabel, though, in the absence of the king, signed the Capitulación de Toledo on 6 July 1529, a license document that authorized Pizarro to proceed with the conquest of Peru.
+Queen Isabel, though, in the absence of the king, signed the Capitulación de Toledo on 6 July 1529, a licence document that authorised Pizarro to proceed with the conquest of Peru.
 Pizarro was officially named the Governor, Captain general, Adelantado and Alguacil Mayor, of New Castile for the distance of 200 leagues along the newly discovered coast and invested with all authority and prerogatives, leaving his associates in secondary positions (a fact that later incensed Almagro and would lead to eventual discord).
 One of the grant conditions was that within six months, Pizarro should raise a sufficiently equipped force of 250 men, of whom 100 might be drawn from the colonies.

 This gave Pizarro time to leave for his native Trujillo and convince his brother Hernando Pizarro and other close friends to join him on his third expedition.
 Francisco de Orellana joined the group and would later discover and explore the length of the Amazon River.
-Two half-brothers from his father, Juan Pizarro and Gonzalo Pizarro, and a half-brother from his mother, Francisco Martín de Alcántara, later also decided to join him, as well as his cousin Pedro Pizarro, who served as his page.
+Two half-brothers on his father's side, Juan Pizarro and Gonzalo Pizarro, and a half-brother from his mother, Francisco Martín de Alcántara, later also decided to join him, as well as his cousin Pedro Pizarro, who served as his page.
 When the expedition left the following year, it numbered three ships, 180 men and 27 horses.